 Bristol is also home to one of the most awesome swimming holes in Vermont and is within a short drive of a handful of gorgeous waterfalls.
 The town of Bristol is small, and by default, thoroughly walkable.
 Within a radius of just a few blocks, you will find a grocery store, several cafes, a top-notch restaurant, a creemee stand, a used book store, and a beautiful town green complete with a playground, gazebo, and bubbling fountain.

-I’m excited to share Bristol, Vermont with you, as well as the awesome yurt rental we found on Glamping Hub.
+I’m excited to share Bristol, Vermont with you, as well as the awesome yurt rental we found on Airbnb.
 Technically, the yurt is in New Haven, Vermont, but very close to downtown Bristol.

 Cool Facts and Happenings in Bristol, Vermont